Columbia Parks and Recreation

 Creating Community through People, Parks and Programs

-Armory Sports Center
+Located in the Armory Sports Center

 701 East Ash, 2nd floor

 Columbia, MO 65201

 "Investing in our Youth, Investing in our Future"

 The City of Columbia's Career Awareness Related Experience (C.A.R.E.)
 Program's goal is for Columbia's youth to be ready to enter the workforce and become productive, self-sufficient citizens.
 Since 1982, the C.A.R.E. program has provided comprehensive services for Columbia's at-risk youth that include:

 The C.A.R.E. program hires at-risk 14- to 20-year-olds who live in the City of Columbia, MO and/or attend a Columbia, MO school, and places them at local businesses, where they gain much needed real-world hands-on work experience.
 One hundred percent of the trainees' wages are paid by C.A.R.E., which is administered through the Columbia Parks and Recreation Department.

 High-risk teenagers face many barriers to joining the labor force, especially in Columbia, MO because of substantial competition from thousands of college students for the available entry-level jobs.
 Lack of job readiness skills, employment experience, positive adult role models, career exposure, and life skills training can lead to adolescents being unemployed and/or underemployed, which can lead to increased: